giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

 ## Setting up directory tree structure for managing apps

-1. Go to the `apps` directory and prepare a directory for the new App Template:
+1. Go to the `apps` directory and prepare a directory for the new app template:

     ```nohighlight
     cd bases/apps/